m4heshd/whatsapp-desktop-dark/README.md

 ⚠ **Please note that this script won't work with Microsoft store or App store version of WhatsApp desktop.
 You need to use the direct downloaded version linked above**

-Simply extract the downloaded ZIP file and run `WADark.exe` or `WADark` in the root of extracted directory.
 Make sure WhatsApp Desktop is running before you start the installation.
 Then wait for the process to finish.
 That's it.

+Simply extract the downloaded ZIP file and run `WADark.exe` on windows.
+For macOS you'll need to make `WADark` executable first, by executing `chmod +x WADark` from the root of extracted directory.
+Then run it with `WADark` from the same directory.

 ⚠ **GUI installer is still in beta stage and might contain bugs.
 If you want to run the legacy commandline version, run with `cli` argument. `WADark.exe cli` for Windows and `WADark cli` for macOS.**